jbpminidev/DemoApp-Remake/README.md

-# DemoApp-Remake
+# Screen Saver Remake
 **ScreenSaverRemake provides the simulation of an Apple Store demo device by playing its featured video.
-And in the future, depending on your device, it will feature new hardware specific features from that device, or the new version of iOS that the device comes with.
-Touch ID/Face ID demo app and a "Pricing" app will also be provided soon, so keep an eye on this space.**
+And in the future, depending on your device, it will feature new hardware specific features from that device, or the new version of iOS that the device comes with.**

 ## Features
  * Allows you to change the video playing by shaking the device